You’re about to write a college student resume.

 4. Hobbies & Interests

-Adding interests and hobbies on a college resume demonstrates soft skills like leadership and teamwork when simply listing them won’t do.
+Adding interests and hobbies on a resume for college student demonstrates soft skills like leadership and teamwork when simply listing them won’t do.
 The same thing goes for extracurricular activities that you engaged in as a student.
 It’s a great place to show rather than tell.

 5. Professional Portfolio